DZAZ • Cybersecurity

 With the LITE version, you can:

-Get a fast SD card!
+For storage, use a fast SD card.
 I recommend:

 Extra Help & Mods